laurapessl/hcc-custom-charts/licenses/datapermissions.md

 This allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.

-## Polar Area Diagram - Nightingale's Rose Data
+## Polar Area Chart - Nightingale's Rose Data

 - nightingale-data.csv